androguard/androguard/docs/intro/installation.rst

 The python 2.x support might be dropped in the future.
 For Windows, we recommend using the Anaconda python 3.6.x package.

+Note that there is no PyQT5 for python 2.x!
+If you like to use the GUI, please use a newer version of python!

 PIP
 ---